glucksfall/atlas/docs/Installation.rst

    .. note::
-    Adding the path to ``$HOME/.profile`` allows python to find the package installation folder after each user login.
-Similarly, adding the path to ``$HOME/.bashrc`` allows python to find the package after each terminal invocation.
-Other options include setting the ``PYTHONPATH`` environmental variable in a sh file (see the example folder) or invoke ``python3 setup.py clean build install`` to install Atlas as it was downloaded from the PyPI server.
+    Adding the path to ``$HOME/.profile`` allows python to find the package installation directory after each user login.
+Similarly, adding the path to ``$HOME/.bashrc`` allows python to find the package after each bash terminal invocation.
+Other options include setting the ``PYTHONPATH`` environmental variable in a sh file (see the example folder) or invoke ``python3 setup.py clean build install`` to install Atlas as if it would be downloaded from the PyPI server.

 .. refs
 .. _KaSim: https://github.com/Kappa-Dev/KaSim